mDIS Backups

 Backups from data.icdp-online.org

-This image illustrates how backups of ICDP internal mDIS-installations are done.
+This image illustrates how backups of ICDP internal mDIS installations are done.
 Specifically, the mDIS instances on data.icdp-online.org.

-They cannot be directly backed up by GFZ Backup infrastructure, because the mDIS instances run in an isolated subnet (a DeMilitarized Zone, DMZ) and thus cannot be accessed directly.
+They cannot be directly backed up by GFZ Backup infrastructure because the mDIS instances run in an isolated subnet (a DeMilitarized Zone, DMZ) and thus cannot be accessed directly.

 This is shown by the red dashed line in the figure below.

-Backups are made via an intermediate server, wb45, which is not in the DMZ, but has access to mDIS files and directories in the DMZ.
+Backups are made via an intermediate server, wb45, which is not in the DMZ but has access to mDIS files and directories in the DMZ.

-This way only changed files (and new files) are copied from the DMZ to the intermediate server.
+This way, only changed files (and new files) are copied from the DMZ to the intermediate server.
 However, the GFZ archive server makes differential backups.
 This way, retrieving previous versions of files ("going back in time") is still possible.

 Still, any "restore backup" workflow is somewhat complicated.
-Older (snapshotted) Files must be retrieved from GFZ Archive to wb45 first, and then copied back to the DMZ.
+Older (snapshotted) files must be retrieved from GFZ Archive to wb45 first and then copied back to the DMZ.
 (I hope this is clear)

 VirtualBox Backups

-Single multi-gigabytye .ova file
+Single multi-gigabyte .ova file

 A simple way to make a "full" backup is simply to create an .ova image of the virtual machine.
-An .ova image is single large multi-gigabyte file that contains everything.
+An .ova image is a single large multi-gigabyte file that contains everything.
 The image creation process was described in "Installation with VirtualBox".

-You can restore a backup using the same mechanism as installing a virtual server using the *.ova image (see above).
-However, this method can consume a lot of disk space in long-running projects, and the act of backing up and/or restoring is quite slow (~10 -30 minutes).
+However, this method can consume a lot of disk space in long-running projects, and the act of backing up and/or restoring is quite slow (~10-30 minutes).

 Command line script

-Code sample / Shellcscript
+Code sample / Shell script

-# get list of VirtualBox images Installed on machine
+# get list of VirtualBox images installed on machine

 vboxmanage list vms